 It is true that technology can be detrimental to mankind if misused, and misusage can be due, variously, to either the user (gun shot, oil pollution, atomic bomb, ecologic destruction) or to an uneasily-controlled technology (atomic energy) or to a combination of both (a gun in the hand of a child).
 What applies to mechanical energy applies in the same way to mental energy (mass population surveillance and control, mass unemployment)—no less, but no more.
 What is currently noteworthy is that mental energy is reaching the level, potentially, of the most destructive mechanical energy (atomic bomb); therefore the physicist Stephen Hawking (and Bill Gates, and Elon Musk) have warned that “artificial intelligence could end mankind.”

 Bruno Bérard (b.
 1958) received his doctorate in ‘Religions and Thought-Systems’ from the École Pratique des Hautes Études, Paris.
 The author of many books, his area of emphasis is the study of metaphysics in liaison with the teaching of religions, from the perspective of the philosophy of knowledge.

-As an editor at L’Harmattan, he has been instrumental in publishing works by Robert Bolton, Jean Borella, Gilbert Durand, Frithjof Schuon, Wolfgang Smith and several other specialists.
+As an editor at L’Harmattan, he has been instrumental in publishing works by Wolfgang Smith, Jean Borella, Robert Bolton, Gilbert Durand, Frithjof Schuon, and several other specialists.
 Dr. Bérard is also an executive manager for international aeronautic groups and gives pro bono assistance in business management to start-ups and small companies.